-GCL is a powerful graph representation learning method that seeks to maximize the similarity between positive pairs (same node with different views) and enlarge the difference between negative pairs (different nodes within the same view and cross different views).
-More specifically, the training of the GCL model has two stages.
-Firstly, it generates two augmentation views $G_1$ and $G_2$ based on the input graph $G$ via pre-defined augmentation operations such as random link removal and feature masking.
+In order to achieve this goal, a common way is to maximize the similarity between positive pairs (same node with different views) and enlarge the difference between negative pairs (different nodes within the same view and cross different views).
+In general, the training of the GCL model has two stages.
+Firstly, it generates two augmentation views $G_1$ and $G_2$ based on the input graph $G$ via random link removal and feature masking.
 Then, Two graph samples generated from augmentation views are fed into a shared GNN encoder to produce node embeddings.
-Finally, a contrastive loss (infoNCE loss) based on the node embeddings is optimized and update the parameters of the GNN encoder.
-The infoNCE loss is formulated as:
+Finally, a contrastive loss (InfoNCE loss) based on the node embeddings is optimized.
+The InfoNCE loss is formulated as: